-Escondido will offer Tex-Mex classics including a fresh shrimp cocktail.
+Escondido offers Tex-Mex classics including a fresh shrimp cocktail.
 (Photo by Kathy Tran)

-TJ's Seafood owner Jon Alexis opens his first Tex-Mex concept in Dallas this fall.
+TJ's Seafood owner Jon Alexis opened his first Tex-Mex concept in Dallas this fall — and has another new spot on the way.
 (Photo by Kathy Tran)

 The Escondido menu features 12 kinds of margaritas, enchiladas, tacos, and more.
 (Photo by Kathy Tran)

 A Mexican chocolate flan cake will also be on the Escondido dessert menu.
 (Photo by Kathy Tran)